Maybe you think about it in the bathroom or the question that keeps you up at night: what’s the difference between a cafe and a restaurant?

 The history of the cafe or cafe begins much later and comes from the Middle East.
 The first cafe opened in Mecca in the 15th century and was a political meeting place for Muslim imams.
 They were banned in the early 16th century and a few years later the first ones opened in Damascus and were soon discovered in Cairo and Istanbul.
 Coffee and cafes spread throughout Europe in the 17th century and quickly became very popular.
 The first was in Venice, but England and France soon followed.
 At that time, women were barred from entering many establishments, which is no longer the case.
 In the 19th and 20th centuries, cafes were generally considered a meeting place for many artists from all over Europe.
 The first in the United States opened in New York in the 20th century and is also usually a venue for a wide variety of artists.
 Today, cafes or cafes are located in most of the settlements around the world.
 They are so popular that there are many specialty espresso bars.[iv]

 The first and perhaps the most obvious difference between a restaurant and a coffee shop is their range of services.
-A restaurant is a comprehensive place serving food and beverages, including alcohol, subject to proper licence.
+A restaurant is a comprehensive place serving food and beverages, including alcohol, subject to proper license and appropriate alcohol server training.
 Restaurants usually serve coffee, but usually only serve plain or decaf coffee.
 However, customers usually find a wide variety of options for all dishes, including entrees, entrees, soups, salads and desserts.
 The food is served by the waiter or waitress when the customer is seated and each meal is prepared according to the customer’s order.
 The main restaurant area is indoors, although there is sometimes a small terrace for patrons to enjoy on sunny days.
 At the end of the meal, it is customary to tip the waiter or waitress for their service.

 Café usually refers to a cafe, and you can usually find a variety of coffees and teas in a cafe, including specialty coffees such as mochas and lattes.
 They also usually have snacks like pastries.
 Customers usually go to the counter and order their drinks, and if they want a snack, there’s usually a ready-made snack set to choose from.
 There is a growing trend that cafes are also becoming informal restaurants with abbreviated menus, usually sandwiches and soups.
 Cafes usually have a much larger outdoor seating area to allow customers to enjoy coffee and drinks at their leisure – this is especially true if they are in an area with fine weather.